Spinmob/mcphysics/README.md

 To access the ADALM2000, you will need to install [libiio](https://github.com/analogdevicesinc/libiio) and [libm2k (with python bindings!)](https://github.com/analogdevicesinc/libm2k).
 On Windows, this is a matter of running two installers.
 On Linux (and probably osx), we are required to manually compile the libm2k library, so a specific version of these may be required.
 If this is the case, the McPhysics library will complain and tell you which version is required when you try to access the device.

 ## Organization
 The McPhysics library is organized heirarchically, and you should use Spyder's code completion suggestions to navigate it.
 You can also type `<ctrl>-i` while your cursor is beside an object to access its documentation.
 Below is a list of the existing functionality.
-More information about these objects may be available on our [wiki](https://github.com/Spinmob/mcphysics/wiki).
+All of these objects are documented within the code itself, and detailed help is available via python's `help()` command or your favorite IDE's or ipython's built in help / autocomplete functionality.
+An introduction to some of the complex items is available on our (growing) [wiki](https://github.com/Spinmob/mcphysics/wiki).

 ### mcphysics.data
  * __load_chn():__ Loads a Maestro .Chn file, returning a [spinmob databox](https://github.com/Spinmob/spinmob/wiki/2.-Data-Handling).